LADSoft/OrangeC/build.md

 These instructions are for building on WIN32.
 I actually build on Windows 7 64-bit.

+There is an [appveyor CI project](https://ci.appveyor.com/project/LADSoft/orangec) which performs builds on each checkin.
+The builds use the 'omake fullbuild' syntax described below.

-You will need either Visual Studio 2015, OpenWatcom, or MINGW to compile this set of applications.
+You will need either Visual Studio 2017, OpenWatcom, or MINGW to compile this set of applications.
 For help support, C# tools version 4.0 and .NET framework 4.5 need to be installed.
 Additionally, with the exception of the C# code this package currently will compile and link itself.

 You will also need 7-zip and inno setup, to do a complete build including making the distribution files.